 |Apartment elsewhere||Rs.
 55,278 / £554|

 Where Do British Expats Live In India?

 Most expats live in bigger cities, including Kolkata, New Delhi, Bangalore and Mumbai.
-There are a growing number of complexes and gated communities in the suburbs aimed at foreign nationals.
+Many complexes and gated communities in the suburbs are aimed at foreign nationals.

 Indian residents receive free government healthcare, but facilities are often understaffed and may not have adequate equipment or supplies.
 Private healthcare is strongly advisable and often a prerequisite for visa application.